vis6060/MedSegDiff_LiTS/README.md

 ***Impact***: Billions of people in developing and under-developed countries can benefit from the advance knowledge of treatment plans in developed countries.

 # Literature survey
-Please see the literature_survey.xls file.
+Please see the Deep Learning Journal Articles Survey.xlsx file.

 # Open-source datasets
 Here are the open source datasets or websites that host a library of cancer datasets that I came across: